njaladan/Covenant/README.md

 # Project: Legacy

+Built in 24 hours at the WCEF hackathon.

+For an image of the final product, please check out the `img` folder.

-Concept Whitepaper: WCEF Hackathon
+Concept Whitepaper

-Team Members: Rik Brutsaert, Skyler Riley, Scot Makers, Ganesh Jaladanki
+Team Members: Rik Brutsaert, Skyler Riley, Scott Makers, Ganesh Jaladanki

 # Executive Summary: